jakerb/Appuccino-Wrapper/README.md

 ---

 ## Setting up.
 To get you started we have created a simple test to output default content.
-We use a little tool called [Clamp](https://github.com/jide/clamp) which creates a little web server for testing the project, you can get started with the demo here:
+We use a little tool called [Clamp](https://github.com/jide/clamp) which creates a web server for testing the project, you can get started with the demo here:

 ```bash
 clamp apache start